 - Customer Information

-Clearly, GuideCX excels in client onboarding; however, the comparison does not do justice to the disparate features included in the ChurnZero platform.
-Whether you’re looking to invest in an excellent customer experience or focus on onboarding, GuideCX is a valuable investment.
+Clearly, GUIDEcx excels in client onboarding.
+Whether you’re looking to invest in an excellent customer experience or focus on onboarding, GUIDEcx is a valuable investment.
 Similarly, an investment in the overall customer experience could benefit from the use of both tools so that no step of the process is forgotten.
+Not to mention that GUIDEcx also has forecasting project end dates and project automation.

 If you’d like to integrate with another application, the two platforms also use API to connect to, leverage, and share data from external systems.
 So, not only can you use these tools together to drive home your customer experience, but you can also integrate them with your favorite applications.

 Depending on your needs as an organization, you may want to prioritize the software that has more experience with your specialty.
-For example, if you work in the healthcare industry, it may be important to have a solution like GuideCX that can provide support specific to you and your end users’ needs.
-Similarly, the majority of GuideCX reviewers are from small businesses, while ChurnZero cites most reviews from the mid-market segment.
+For example, if you work in the healthcare industry, it may be important to have a solution like GUIDEcx that can provide support specific to you and your end users’ needs.

 Free Trials, Pricing, and Demos

-- Premium, the most popular package, includes all internal, external, and third-party contributors.
+- Premium, the most popular package, includes third-party integrations.
 It allows for basic time tracking and resource management.

 - Enterprise includes advanced time tracking, resource management, unlimited contributors and guests, and custom options for use.
 Like the other two packages, all internal, external, and third-party contributors are included.